-Our vision is to provide an independent and transparent review of progress on the implementation of the Strategy and to identify and advocate the necessary actions to accelerate achievement of its goals from the accountability perspective, using as a starting point, the Strategy’s Indicator and Monitoring Framework.
+Our vision is to provide an independent and transparent review of progress on the implementation of the Global Strategy and to identify and advocate the necessary actions to accelerate achievement of its goals from the accountability perspective, using as a starting point, the Strategy’s Indicator and Monitoring Framework.

 We are committed to an expanded independent accountability mandate, rooted in a human rights framework.
 We affirm that:

 - We will be guided by the Strategy’s vision that mandates transformation of health systems and universal coverage.